Euphorbia aphylla Brouss. ex Willd.

 This species is native to the Canary Islands (Gran Canaria, La Gomera, and Tenerife).

 Euphorbia aphylla is a densely branched succulent shrub with slender, leafless stems that arise from a short trunk.
-The fleshy stems are light grayish-green, blue-green, or yellowish-green.
-They are cylindrical, up to 10 inches (25 cm) long and about 0.2 inches (0.5 cm) in diameter.
+The thick fleshy stems are light grayish-green, blue-green, or yellowish-green.
+They are cylindrical, up to 10 inches (25 cm) long, and about 0.2 inches (0.5 cm) in diameter.
 The trunk and older branches are woody with brown bark.
 Leaves are tiny, scale-like, ephemeral, and only present on young growth.
 Flowers are yellow and produced in small clusters at the end of the stems, almost year-round, but mainly in spring and fall.
-Fruits are very small, light brown, or reddish with small brown seeds.
+Fruits are very small, light brown, or reddish with tiny brown seeds.

-The specific epithet "aphylla" derives from the Greek words "a," meaning "without" and "phyll," meaning "a leaf," and refers to the leafless stems.
+The specific epithet "aphylla" derives from the Greek words "a," meaning "without," and "phyll," meaning "a leaf," and refers to the leafless stems.

 How to Grow and Care for Euphorbia aphylla